 While it can be complicated to get the correct measurements and set up your solar panels, it is definitely a task worth doing.
 The amount of money that can be saved by switching to solar energy is substantial (source).

-If you are getting into the solar energy game, then starting with a refrigerator has some notable benefits.
+If you are getting into the solar energy space, then starting with a refrigerator has some notable benefits.

 First off, they are generally quite sparing on their load requirements.
 This is especially the case for more modern refrigerators.
 This lower load will also allow you to slowly start integrating solar energy into your home without having to invest a lot in the beginning.